Event

 What is a Modern Data Stack?

-The concept of what data can be used for is well known: We are all aware of data breaches, social media’s reliance on personal data, data being used for artificial intelligence, etc. But what about what happens behind the scenes?
-How can a company take personal data collected from a website and turn it into a well targeted advertisement?
-For those who are not familiar with the intricacies of data, the transformation process can be seen as a blackbox.
-This article will help break down this process and we will focus on a crucial term worth learning about: the data stack.
+But what about what happens behind the scenes?
+How do companies take your personal data collected from a website or elsewhere and use it in their system?
+For those who are not familiar with the intricacies of the data world, the transformation process can be seen as a black box.
+This article will help break down this process, and we will focus on a crucial term worth learning about: the data stack.

 The main functions of data stacks